-- · "FOR" the election of Dr. Ossipow and Mr. Van den Bossche; and - · "FOR" the ratification of the appointment of Baker Tilly as our independent registered public accounting firm for our fiscal year ending December 31, 2020.
+- · "FOR" the election of Dr. Vitt and Dr. Nash; - "FOR" the Say on Pay Proposal; - · For "THREE YEARS" as the preferred frequency of the Say When on Pay Proposal; - "FOR" the approval of our 2021 Employee Stock Purchase Plan; and - "FOR" the ratification of the appointment of Baker Tilly as our independent registered public accounting firm for our fiscal year ending December 31, 2021.